Michael Scheiwiller

 # set correct ownership

-chown -R deployer:deplyer /home/deployer/.ssh
+chown -R deployer:deployer /home/deployer/.ssh

 4.2 Shortcut